RyanLamansky/dotnet-webassembly/README.md

 - The current development focus is implementing `grow_memory`, which requires significant refactoring.
 - 100% of instructions can be parsed by `WebAssemnbly.Module.ReadFromBinary` and written back out.
 - 94% of instructions can be compiled.
-- 197 unit tests (at the time of writing) provide strong quality assurance.
+- Over 200 code tests provide strong quality assurance.
 Following traditional [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) practices, the tests are written first and then the library is updated to pass the test.

 ## Known Issues